The Finishing Process

 Each step ensures that the compost you receive is safe, clean, and ready to enrich your garden.

-At the Greenwich Composting Project, we love rich, living compost—but we also care deeply about safety.
-That’s why we take the extra step of heat-treating our finished compost before it’s distributed to the community.
+At the Greenwich Composting Project, we love rich, living compost — but we also care deeply about safety and consistency.
+That’s why we take the extra step of solarizing our finished compost before it is distributed to the community.

 Why Do We Do It?

-• Free of pathogens that could harm plants or humans
+• pathogens that could be harmful to plants or people

-Especially in a shared community project, this extra step helps protect everyone’s soil and crops.
+Especially in a shared community project, this extra step helps protect everyone’s gardens, soil, and crops.

 What Happens to Microbes?